Tyleraltight/CommUnityHub/README.md

-#Web Application Development - Assignment 2 CommUnity Hub
+# WebApplication Development Assignment2 - Community Hub

 ## Project Description
 My system is a web-based community service and skill-sharing platform.
 It allows local residents to find, offer, and manage practical everyday services within their neighborhoods.